 During the summer in the southern hemisphere – from about December to February – Emperor Penguins in Antarctica are at sea fattening up on squid, fish, and krill.
 As autumn approaches in March, the Emperors leave the water and begin a long trek to one of several breeding colonies.
-There, they mate, and each female produced a single egg.
+The breeding cycle begins around now – the month of April, autumn in Antarctica – when penguins mate on the reforming sea ice.
+Each female produces a single egg.
 She transfers the egg to her mate, then leaves to spend winter in the open ocean.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.